JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Returns a text string from the clipboard.

 ```
-FUNCTION AfxGetClipboardText () AS CWSTR
+FUNCTION AfxGetClipboardText () AS DWSTRING
 ```

 #### Return value